Segs/Segs/Projects/CoX/docs/README.md

 Configuration of your SEGS server is done using the `settings.cfg` file saved in the SEGS folder, and must be completed before running your server for the first time.
 See below for an exhaustive breakdown of server configuration.

+1. Acquire required DLL file.

+   Much like the utilities, the authserver requires a `.dll` file to run.
+Navigate to the folder containing the build of your project.
+It should be named something like this: `build-Segs-Desktop_Qt_YOUR_VERSION_NUMBER_MinGW_32bit-Default`.
+From this folder, navigate to: `./3rd_party/built/lib/`.
+Copy the file `libACE.dll` to the SEGS directory.

-1. Setup ./settings.cfg
+1. Setup ./settings.cfg.

    The settings.cfg file contains all of the configuration options for your private SEGS server.
 Within this file are several sections:

    ##### [AdminServer]
    This section contains information for connecting to the SQL databases required by the server.
 It's broken down into two sections `AccountDatabase` and `CharacterDatabase` with the same setting variables for both.
-These are set to default values and likely don't need to be changed unless you're configuration is advanced.
+These are set to default values and likely don't need to be changed unless your configuration is advanced.
 A brief summary is below:
    - `db_driver` -- The database engine. `QSQLITE` is the default.
    - `db_host` -- The IP of the database host.
 Using the default sqlite files, this is `127.0.0.1` (localhost)
    - `db_port` -- The port to access the database.
 Almost always `5432`